viamrobotics/docs/static/include/app/apis/generated/app.md

 **Parameters:**

 - `robot_part_id` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (required): ID of the machine part to get.
-You can retrieve this value by navigating to the machine's page, clicking on the part status dropdown, and clicking the copy icon next to **Part ID**.
+You can retrieve this value by navigating to the machine’s page, clicking on the part status dropdown, and clicking the copy icon next to Part ID.
 - `dest` ([str](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) (optional): Optional filepath to write the machine part’s config file in JSON format to.
 - `indent` ([int](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex)) (required): Size (in number of spaces) of indent when writing config to dest.
 Defaults to 4.